rapid7/insightconnect-plugins/anomali_threatstream/help.md

 #### Submit URL

-This action is used to submit a URL to ThreatStream sandbox.
+This action is used to submit a URL to a ThreatStream sandbox.

 ##### Input